hubplanner/API/README.md

 ### Pagination

 Most of the above areas can be paginated using url parameters `limit` and `page`.
-By default the limit is `0`, which means unlimited.
-In the future unlimited listings will be disabled and the results will need to be paginated, so we suggest adding support for pagination as soon as possible.
+By default passing no limit returns 20 results which can be paginated.

+If you pass a limti of `0` or a limit of > `1000`, you will get a response of `400`

 The example call to make use of pagination looks like this: